kurtreyn/react-ecommerce-app/README.md

 ### Notable Dependencies

-- material-ui: for the interface
+- material-ui: for the interface & layout
-- stripe: for card transactions
+- stripe: API for card transactions
 - commerce.js: API for products database

 ### Fake credit card to use for checkout